tobiashomie/comdocs/docs/getting-started/features.md

 The module path is specified

-Yo, listen up!
-I'm about to drop some updated knowledge on how to create a dope module and register it on the blockchain.
-Here's the revised step-by-step guide:
+Here's the revised step-by-step guide on how to create a dope module and register it on the blockchain:

 1. **Create Your Module**: Start by creating your own module in Python.
 It can be anything you want - a model, a service, or some sick functionality.
 Make sure your module is ready to rock and roll.